 STANDARDS FOR INTERCONNECTION OF DISTRIBUTED GENERATION

+“Energy Storage System” means a device that captures energy produced at one time, stores that energy for a period of time, and delivers that energy as electricity for use at a future time.
+For purposes of these Procedures, an Energy Storage System can be considered a Facility.

 “Expedited Process” shall mean, as described in Section 3.3, process steps for Listed Facilities from initial application to final written authorization, using a set of technical screens to determine impact on the Company EPS.

+“Export Capacity” means the maximum Nameplate Rating of a Facility in alternating current (AC), except that where such capacity is limited by any of the methods of limiting electrical export in Section 4.3 of this tariff, the Export Capacity shall be the net capacity as limited through the use of such methods (not including Inadvertent Export).

-“Facility” shall mean a source of electricity owned and/or operated by the Interconnecting Customer that is located on the Customer’s side of the PCC, and all facilities ancillary and appurtenant thereto, including interconnection equipment, which the Interconnecting Customer requests to interconnect to the Company EPS.
+“Facility” shall mean the equipment used by an Interconnecting Customer to generate, store, manage, interconnect and monitor electricity.
+A Facility includes interconnection equipment which the Interconnecting Customer requests to interconnect to the Company EPS.

 “FERC” shall mean Federal Energy Regulatory Commission.